2016 Roger Federer tennis season: Brisbane International

 Federer opened his season at the Brisbane International for the third consecutive year, after winning the title in 2015.
 As the top seed, he received a bye in the first round.
 Although suffering with the flu virus, he beat Tobias Kamke in the second round in straight sets.
 He then defeated Grigor Dimitrov in three sets to advance to the semifinals.
 In the semifinals, he defeated Dominic Thiem in straight sets to advance to his third consecutive final at the tournament.
-He faced Milos Raonic in a repeat of last year's final, losing in straight sets.
+He faced Milos Raonic in a repeat of the 2015 final, losing in straight sets.
 According with himself, Federer's performance was hindered throughout the tournament due to the flu virus.

 Australian Open

 Federer entered the Australian Open as the third seed.
 He defeated Nikoloz Basilashvili and Alexandr Dolgopolov, both in three straight sets to advance to the third round.
 There, he beat Grigor Dimitrov in four sets, in a win that marked Federer's 300th match win at a Grand Slam.
 He became the first man in the open era to reach this milestone and the second overall player behind Martina Navratilova, who won 306 matches.
 He reached the quarterfinals with an easy three set win over David Goffin in the fourth round.
 He then defeated Tomáš Berdych in straight sets to advance to his 12th Australian Open semifinal, where he faced Novak Djokovic in their first match of the year and their 45th meeting overall.
 Federer lost the match in four sets and this loss put Djokovic ahead in their rivalry for the first time.